 - 1/2 teaspoon onion powder

-- Tabasco sauce, optional (I use about 6 shakes, which doesn't make the mix too spicy)
+- Tabasco sauce, optional — I use about 6 shakes (1/4 teaspoon), which doesn’t make the mix too spicy

 - Optional add-ins: bite-size plain, garlic, or pumpernickel bagel chips (or broken into 1-inch pieces if regular-size); sesame sticks; Goldfish crackers (about 1 cup total)